 What to consider when creating pie charts

 Pie charts are great to show how 100% divide up into a few shares.
 Although it can be tempting to use them often, pie charts are only rarely the best option for your data.
-Here we have a closer look to understand when and when not to use this chart type:
+Here we take a closer look at when exactly it is a good and not-so-good idea to use this chart type: